gugamm/redux-api-mapper/README.md

 This will initialize your request, dispatch the "FETCH" action to your store.
 Once it completes, it will dispatch the "FETCH_COMPLETE" action with the response.

-One thing to notice here is the `http-layer` and `http-response-handler` parameters.
+One thing to notice here is the `http-layer`parameter.
 This library is isomorphic and was made to work with any kind of http library out there(fetch, axios, jquery...).
-For this to work, when creating a mapper, you <b>can(but not need to)</b> specify an object to handle the http request and an function to handle the result that the http-layer will produce (Promise, Observables...) and dispatch new state, so the library can dispatch the correct actions to your store.
-If you don't provide an http-layer or a http-layer response handler, the library will use one by defaul.
+For this to work, when creating a mapper, you <b>can(but not need to)</b> specify an object to handle the http request and dispatch new state, so the library can dispatch the correct actions to your store. <b>If you don't provide an http-layer, the library will use one by default.</b>

 ## Todos

-- [ ] Add better "options" support
+- [x] Add better "options" support
 - [ ] Write tests
-- [ ] Add more http-layers
+- [x] Add more http-layers (improved the default http-layer)
+- [x] Better documentation
-- [ ] Better documentation
+- [ ] Add support for mapperReducer (so we don't need to create reducers anymore)